 I can break our married life down to six lifetimes.
 My family tells me I am crazy for segmenting our life like that, but I can truly see at least six distinct time periods that should each get their own chapter in the history book of our family.
 What's unique though, is that through each chapter I can look back and see points along the way that led us to the spot we are at right now.
 It truly is more about the journey than the destination.

 I am blessed to be married to my best friend.
-We started our life together in the ministry, traveling abroad to impact a people we had never met, and share the love of Jesus with them.
+We started our life together in the ministry, traveling abroad to impact people we had never met and share the love of Jesus with them.
 Even then we were passionate about the home.
-Helping people create a place of refuge for their loved ones that was both beautiful and welcoming involves so much more than pretty furniture and a great paint color.
+Helping people create a place of refuge for their loved ones that is both beautiful and welcoming involves so much more than pretty furniture and a great paint color.

 Jeff has sold things our entire married life.
 He has flipped everything from car seats to horse saddles to motorcycle helmets, and always landed on top.
 When we started selling furniture and fixtures for the home, we knew we were onto something.
 It's been said that everyone should have three hobbies, one to make money, one to keep them in shape, and one to be creative.
 This new pastime of ours took care of all three.

 What began on our back porch quickly expanded to an old tobacco warehouse.
 The challenge of keeping our furniture clean and trying to market from a filthy warehouse motivated us to purchase a building of our own.
 In 2016, we bought Jireh.
-That's the name of the small self storage warehouse God provided for us.
-The name Jireh comes from the Bible when God provides a ram for Abraham to sacrifice instead of his son, Isaac.
+That's the name of the small self-storage warehouse God provided for us.
+The name Jireh comes from the Bible when God provided a ram for Abraham to sacrifice instead of his son, Isaac.
 Jehovah-Jireh means God will provide, and God had certainly provided for us with this building.
-The front of the building had self storage units, but there was plenty of space for our furniture, a beautiful creek in the back for kids to fish and play in, and a lot of cars driving by.
-That building has been reconfigured and redesigned multiple times to allow for our growing business and our shop.
+The front of the building had self-storage units, but there was plenty of space for our furniture, a beautiful creek in the back for kids to fish and play in, and a lot of cars driving by.
+That building had been reconfigured and redesigned multiple times to allow for our growing business and our shop.

-Our goal at Inside Out Markets is to create a place where community happens, where folks feel valued, hope is shared, and relationships can flourish.
-Sometimes the day to day goes so quickly, I forget to stop and look around and see what God has done.
-Inside Out Markets is now home to Bistro 562 & Coffee House, a venue space, Artisan Marketplace where we partner with over 50 local small businesses, as well as our original shop featuring home decor and clothing.
+Our goal at South Water Manor is to create a place where community happens, where folks feel valued, hope is shared, and relationships can flourish.
+Sometimes the day-to-day goes so quickly, I forget to stop and look around and see what God has done.
+South Water Manor is now home to Bistro 562 & Coffee House, a venue space, Artisan Marketplace where we partner with over 50 local small businesses, as well as our original shop featuring home decor and clothing.
 We are honored to be able to do what we love, with the people we care most about, in a community that has become our home.
-Stop by and see us and see what's happening at Inside Out Markets!
+Stop by and see us and see what's happening at South Water Manor!